xavierchia/xavierchia.github.io/_posts/2023-05-27-three-alarms.md

 title: The 3 Alarms by Eric Partaker - my notes
 published: true
 layout: post
-permalink: three-alaarms
+permalink: three-alarms
-excerpt:  Pick a new identity in each life domain you want to improve and then establish "champion proofs" to help you stick to it.
+excerpt:  Pick a new identity in each life domain you want to improve and then establish champion proofs to help you stick to it.
 image: /images/default.png
-categories: profiles, sales
+categories: profiles, inner-game
 ---

 * My rating: 2/5